ArturoDent/custom-language-properties/README.md

  &emsp;&emsp; - scraped and reduced all language configuration files in the default vscode setup
 0.1.5 - added filters for comments/brackets and for already used properties in the setting
 0.2.0 - `getLanguageConfigFiles()` changed to handle arrays of contributed languages
+0.3.0 - added get input from user for unknown languages